13 thrilling outdoor water parks where you can beat the summer heat

 The Castaway Creek lazy river at Typhoon Lagoon (Photo: Disney)

 The second of Disney’s Orlando water parks, Typhoon Lagoon, is home to the Crush ‘n’ Gusher, the first-ever water coaster in the Orlando area.
-Families will also like the Miss Adventure Falls white-water raft ride, North America’s largest wave pool, and the Castaway Creek lazy river.
-On select nights during some seasons, Typhoon Lagoon hosts an after-hours Disney H2O Glow event with a DJ dance party, including snacks, and lower wait times.
+Families will also like the Miss Adventure Falls whitewater raft ride, North America’s largest wave pool, and the Castaway Creek lazy river.
+On select nights during some seasons, Typhoon Lagoon hosts the Disney H2O Glow After Hours event, with a DJ dance party, Disney character meet and greets, complimentary snacks, and lower wait times for rides.

 5. Holiday World’s Splashin’ Safari